nloyfer/wgbs_tools/README.md

 These can be visualized in terminal, or analyzed in different ways - subsample, merge, slice, mix, segment and more.

-![alt text](docs/img/wgbstools_overview.png "wgbstools overview")
+![alt text](docs/img/wgbstools_overview.png "wgbstools overview") This project is developed in [Prof. Tommy Kaplan's lab](https://www.cs.huji.ac.il/~tommy/) at the Hebrew University, Jerusalem, Israel.

 ## Quick start
 ### Installation